RayVivek/RayVivek/README.md

-- 👋 Hi, I’m Vivek Ray
+- 👋 Hi, I’m Vivek kumar.
-- 👀 I’m interested in AI.
 - 🌱 I’m currently learning IT.
-- 💞️ I’m looking to collaborate on some AI based project.
+- 💞️ I’m looking to collaborate on some IT based project.
 - 📫 How to reach me 8083601100vk74@gmail.com

 <!---